Summary 2: First Part of the Training (continued)

 Hello,

-Here is the summary result that I've worked quite a bit on.
-I could have done better with more time, but I admit I was too lazy to finish on time (darn grass).
+Here are the results of the summary, which I’ve put quite a bit of work into.
+I could have done better with more time, but I have to admit I just didn’t feel like finishing it in time (damn weed).

 Bonjour,